Stand Up India Scheme

 Among the many initiatives launched by the Government of India in the recent past has been the unique Stand Up India Scheme aimed at boosting the entrepreneurial capabilities of the not so privileged which covers the SC/St and women.
 This flagship endeavor of the Government launched in April 2016 is anchored by the DFS (Department of Financial Services) under the overall supervision of the Ministry of Finance.
 It is typically designed to facilitate Stand Up India Loan to the eligible entrepreneurs who qualify for assistance from the banks and NBFCs.
-A detailed study to learn the Stand Up India scheme details and the features of the loan shall be able to draw a clear picture of the scheme in general and also its relation with Startup India Scheme launched a few months earlier with more generalised goals to help grow entrepreneurship and greenfield projects in India.
+A detailed study to learn the Stand Up India scheme details and the features of the loan shall be able to draw a clear picture of the scheme in general and also its relation with the Startup India Scheme launched a few months earlier with more generalized goals to help grow entrepreneurship and greenfield projects in India.

 Features of Stand Up India:

 - Objective: It is aimed to remove and acknowledge the challenges faced by members of the SC / ST community and women entrepreneurs by providing loans to build greenfield projects comprising of services, manufacturing or trade.

 - Amount of Loan: The loans are designed to be in the range of Rs.10 lakhs to Rs.1 crore at the maximum.
 However, the cap of finance of 75% shall not apply if there is a contribution by the borrower greater than 25%.